samih93/Todo-Tasks-with-Alert/README.md

 # Todo Events Or Tasks with local notification for each Event
+# Light/Dark Theme
-# display events in Calendar
+# Syncfusion Calendar
 # handle your events like a pro
+# Getx State Management
+# SQFlite database

 ![152295740-2080f7ae-02ba-4591-9043-a2862119d873](https://user-images.githubusercontent.com/78031951/157836464-a1379148-c077-4792-9d5a-bc7ed393262b.png)